What is the Overton window? I first came across the term in a piece by John Lanchester in the London Review of Books in July 2016.

 A recent piece at the splendid “Flip Chart Fairy Tales” blog (recommended: often a source of illuminating graphs, charts and views) entitled “Breaking the Overton Window“, also noted how opinions can change.
 The author argues that for politicians and commentators the Overton Window has moved over recent decades towards libertarian, right-wing policies which do not obviously overlap with established political parties.
 By contrast, the views of voters have moved in the opposite direction, towards more authoritarian and left-wing ideas – likewise not corresponding clearly to existing parties.
 This tendency, he argues, a) is a move away from traditional “left-wing” and “right-wing” categorisations; and b) should lead politicians to shift towards those authoritative and left wing policies if they are not to leave voters alienated from politics.

-What has this got to do with social media?
+What has this got to do with social media, and why does the Overton window matter?

 The answer is that we have in recent years seen examples of political parties, corporations or states using social media in an automated, structured and agenda-driven way, to bring about real-world results.
 On a micro-level, a famous example is the protest and counter-protest in Texas in 2016 allegedly organised by Russia to foment conflict within US society.